mipeka/fullstackopen/README.md

-Readme file for Fullstackopen 2022
+# Readme file for Fullstackopen 2022
-What's this about

 Repository contains all the tasks that are included in the course.